-Bensonwood builds the Maine’s second certified LEED Platinum, Net Zero public building.
-The Coastal Maine Botanical Garden’s Bosarge Education Center in Boothbay Harbor follows Maine’s first certified LEED Platinum, Net Zero public building, Unity House, a living classroom and president’s residence, also built by Bensonwood.
+Bensonwood builds Maine’s second certified LEED Platinum, Net Zero public building, Coastal Maine Botanical Gardens’ Bosarge Education Center in Boothbay Harbor.
+This project follows Maine’s first certified LEED Platinum, Net Zero public building, Unity House, a living classroom and president’s residence, also built by Bensonwood.

 Bensonwood launches a new company, Unity Homes.
-An outgrowth of the Open Prototype Initiative, Unity Homes features an family of architecturally diverse, ready-to-build, high performance homes.
+An outgrowth of the Open_n Prototype Initiative, Unity Homes features a family of architecturally diverse, ready-to-build, high performance homes.

 Bensonwood works with local builders to rebuild the historic Bartonsville covered bridge in Rockingham, Vermont, destroyed by Tropical Storm Irene.

 Bensonwood builds Burr & Burton Academy’s Mountain Campus, the centerpiece of Burr & Burton’s “Local Semester Abroad” focusing on landscape, sustainability, and culture.